phyJa/firstProject/README.md

   register and list places where recycling is done.
   Feel free to contribute!
   It is mainly composed by JavaScript (and its framework Node.js), HTML/CSS (using also nunjucks) and a little bit of SQL.

+  Note: all the comments of the project are in Portuguese.